airbnb/javascript/README.md

   <a name="naming--self-this"></a><a name="22.5"></a>
   - [23.5](#naming--self-this) Don’t save references to `this`.
 Use arrow functions or [Function#bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind). jscs: [`disallowNodeTypes`](http://jscs.info/rule/disallowNodeTypes)

+  > @ZORO EXCEPTION: Follow this rule where possible.

     ```javascript
     // bad